Illinois–Northwestern football rivalry: Sweet Sioux Tomahawk

 The Sweet Sioux Tomahawk was presented to the winner of the annual football game between the two schools.
 The original trophy was a carved wooden "cigar store" Indian, but was stolen and replaced by a replica of a tomahawk.

 Northwestern won the Tomahawk first in 1945, beating Illinois 13–7 in Evanston.
-At the end of the 2008 football season, when the teams last played for the trophy, Illinois lead the series 52–45–5, and 33–29–2 during the era of the Tomahawk.
+At the end of the 2008 football season, when the teams last played for the trophy, Illinois led the series 52–45–5, and 33–29–2 during the era of the Tomahawk.
 Northwestern narrowed the series record in the trophy's final years, winning five of the last six meetings.

 The 2008 game in Evanston was the final time the two teams played for the Tomahawk, which Northwestern won 27–10.
 The NCAA mandated that all Native American imagery deemed hostile and abusive must be removed from college athletics, including the Sweet Sioux Tomahawk.
 Before the game, the schools agreed that Northwestern would be the trophy's permanent resting place.
 If Illinois had won the game, it would have surrendered the trophy to Northwestern after the on-field celebration.